UtoECat/lualadspa/README.md

 Every plugin is runned as separate and independent virtual machine, btw.

 **WARNING!
-This project is still in early development, aka it may be not very usable in production!** But it would be wonderful, if you will contribute in this project : report issues, compatability and perfomance improvenets, documentation.
+This project is still in early development, aka it may be not very usable in production!** But it would be wonderful, if you will contribute in this project : report issues, do compatability and perfomance improvenets, write and fix documentation.
 Also TODO list may be found in `TODO.md file`.

 ## Tested and supported platforms and hosts